AQRPM/AQRPC/README.md

 Compiled: Rust, Go, C, Haskell
 Interpreted/JIT: Python, Lua

-The first motherfucking programming/scripting language I learned was Python.
-And I fucking hate nostalgia.
-Plus, I don't remember a fucking shit.

-I don't think this task suits a powerful functional fucking language, so goodbye Haskell.
+I have a personal dislike against Python for no reason, so I would not code in it unless I have to.
+Fight me, bruh.

 Lua is pointless compared to Ruby. **Plus their damned arrays start at 1**.
 Instant deal-breaker.

-Go is pointless and slow compared to Rust.
+I don't think this task suits a powerful functional fucking language, so goodbye Haskell.

+Why not Go?
+I have no idea.
 C is too dangerous and also way too hecking over-kill and ugly for this supposedly simple task.

 That leaves us with Rust.